-- 1. You must have earned income during 2004. - 2.
-Your earned income and adjusted gross income must each be less than \$11,490 (\$12,490 for married filing jointly). - 3.
+- 1. You must have earned income (defined later). - 2.
+Your earned income and adjusted gross income must each be less than \$11,750 (\$13,750 for married filing jointly). - 3.
 Your filing status cannot be married filing separately. - 4.
 You cannot be a qualifying child of another person.
 If filing a joint return, your spouse also cannot be a qualifying child of another person.

-See Qualifying child of another person, earlier. - You must be at least age 25 but under age 65 at the end of your tax year.
-If filing a joint return, either you or your spouse must be at least age 25 but under age 65 at the end of your tax year. - 6.
+- 5. You must be at least age 25 but under age 65 at the end of the year.
+If filing a joint return, either you or your spouse must be at least age 25 but under age 65 at the end of the year. - 6.
 You cannot be claimed as a dependent by anyone else on that person's return.
-If filing a joint return, your spouse also cannot be claimed as a dependent by anyone else on that person's return. - Your main home must be in the United States for more than half the year.
+If filing a joint return, your spouse also cannot be claimed as a dependent by anyone else on that person's return. - 7.
+Your main home must be in the United States for more than half the year.
 (U.S. military personnel stationed outside the United States on extended active duty are considered to live in the United States.) - 8.
-You cannot file Form 2555, Foreign Earned Income, or Form 2555-EZ, Foreign Earned Income Exclusion. - You must be a U.S. citizen or resident alien all year unless: - a.
+You cannot file Form 2555, Foreign Earned Income, or Form 2555-EZ, Foreign Earned Income Exclusion. - 9.
+You must be a U.S. citizen or resident alien all year unless: - a.
 You are married to a U.S. citizen or a resident alien, and - b.
-You choose to be treated as a resident alien for the entire year. - Your investment income must be \$2,650 or less during the year.
+You choose to be treated as a resident alien for the entire year. - 10.
+Your investment income must be \$2,700 or less during the year.
 For most people, investment income is taxable interest and dividends, tax-exempt interest, and capital gain net income. - 11.
-You (and your spouse, if filing a joint return) must have a valid SSN.
-In either case, you can use only a valid SSN issued by the Social Security Administration.
-If a social security card for you or your spouse says, "Not valid for employment" and the SSN was issued only so that you or your spouse could get a federally funded benefit, you cannot get the credit.
+You (and your spouse, if filing a joint return) must have a valid social security number.

 How to report.
-If you meet all of these rules, fill out the EIC worksheet in your tax forms instructions to figure the amount of your credit.
+If you meet all of these rules, fill out the EIC worksheet in your tax form instructions to figure the amount of your credit.